Providing Free and Editor Tested Downloads

 More >>

-Back in the day many of us used the included Outlook Express with Windows.
-It was fast and easy to use so why not?
-That said Outlook Express isn’t available with Windows Vista or Windows 7; you can't download it or run it on either version of Windows.
-However, you can install an e mail program from another company or use Windows Live Mail, Microsoft’s “improved” version of an email program.
+Back in the day, many of us used the included Outlook Express with Windows.
+It was fast and easy to use, so why not?
+That said, Outlook Express isn't available anymore.
+However, you can install an email program from another company or use Windows Live Mail, Microsoft's improved version of an email program.
 Here are our favorite choices.

 1: Mozilla Thunderbird

 Mozilla Thunderbird comes to you from the same group that developed the popular Mozilla Firefox web browser.
-After missing Outlook Express and getting tired of Windows Live Mail I finally switched to Thunderbird Portable.
-You simply extract it to a folder and run it.
+After missing Outlook Express and getting tired of Windows Live Mail, I finally switched to Thunderbird Portable.
+You extract it to a folder and run it.
 Backing it up is as easy as moving the entire folder somewhere else.
-The spam filtering is good but seems to occasionally allow email marked as spam to get through and a few other glitches you most likely will never notice.
+The spam filtering is good but seems to occasionally allow emails marked as spam to get through and a few other glitches you most likely will never notice.
 Where it also excels is add-ons.
 If the program does not do what you want, find an add-on that does.
 They install easily and are stable.
 Thunderbird remains a Majorgeeks Pick and our favorite choice.
-It is updated frequently.
-If you prefer an installer version then download it here.

 2: Windows Live Mail

-Windows Live Mail is actually better than Outlook Express as far as security goes.
+Windows Live Mail is better than Outlook Express as far as security goes.
 It has good spam filtering and phishing protection.
-Personally, we found it a bit more difficult to use and wish it had an Outlook Express mode to simplify it and make it more comfortable but overall it’s still pretty good.
-You do need to have a Windows Live account; an unnecessary and annoying step in my opinion especially given that by default it wants to install all of the Microsoft Live programs.
-Typical Microsoft; it’s pretty good but not great.
+We found it a bit more challenging to use and wish it had an Outlook Express mode to simplify it and make it more comfortable, but overall it's still pretty good.
+You do need to have a Windows Live account; this is an unnecessary and annoying step, especially given that it wants to install all of the Microsoft Live programs by default.
+Typical Microsoft's pretty good but not great.

 3: Pegasus Mail

-Pegasus Mail has been around since 1990 and once again it looks a lot like Outlook Express with a lot more features.
+Pegasus Mail has been around since 1990, and once again, it looks a lot like Outlook Express with many more features.
 It is lightweight and multi-lingual.
-The list of features here for such a lightweight email client is impressive.
-Spam filtering, multiple identities, HTML mail generation, offline mode, SSL support, help files, drag and drop support, multiple users and more.
-Maybe the name isn’t the greatest, but don’t overlook this one.
+The list of features here for such a light email client is impressive.
+Spam filtering, multiple identities, HTML mail generation, offline mode, SSL support, help files, drag and drop support, various users, and more.
+Maybe the name isn't the greatest, but don't overlook this one.

 4: Foxmail

-Foxmail is a lesser known client from China.
-It is light weight and can also do HTML templates, test search, attachment preview, calendar and it even supports Exchange account.
-It may lack a lot of features that larger, more popular email clients have but once again if you want an Outlook Express look and simplicity, this might be the one.
+Foxmail is a lesser-known client from China.
+It is lightweight and can also do HTML templates, test searches, attachment previews, and calendars, and it even supports an Exchange account.
+It may lack many features that larger, more popular email clients have, but once again, if you want an Outlook Express look and simplicity, this might be the one.

 5: IncrediMail 2

-Let me avoid being beat up by the cyber bullies and explain why Incredimail is on this list.
-You wouldn’t catch a geek using this unless he wanted to lose a hard earned man card.
-It’s cute.
-Really cute.
-You get lots of 3D effects, smilies, animations, emoticons, backgrounds and an adorable barking dog to name a few.
+Let me avoid being beaten up by cyberbullies and explain why Incredimail is on this list.
+You wouldn't catch a geek using this unless he wanted to lose a hard-earned man card.
+It's cute.
+Cute.
+You get lots of 3D effects, smilies, animations, emoticons, backgrounds, and an adorable barking dog, to name a few.
 Again, it has a similar look to a bubbly Outlook Express.
-I have it installed on my wife’s computer and notice server errors and other bugs that she deals with.
-I have suggested Thunderbird but so far have been ignored.
+Eventually, she switched to Thunderbird.
 If cute is your thing, this is the one you want.
 Your Mom or Grandmother will LOVE it.

 Powered by Contentteller® Business Edition